reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 If you guessed "It's the DMA function", congratulations!
 You've been paying attention.
 If you skipped straight to the answer, well, I get it.

-The PICA200 GPU in the 3DS employs swizzling, or tiling, in its texturing pipeline.
-This is fairly confusing terminology, as both of these phrases have multiple other uses in the realm of graphics (see vertex swizzling, i.e. ``vertex.xyz = vertex.zxy`` and tile-based rendering, a [type of GPU design well-suited to low-power environments](https://interactive.arm.com/story/the-arm-manga-guide-to-the-mali-gpu/)).
+The PICA200 GPU in the 3DS employs swizzling in its texturing pipeline.
+This is fairly confusing terminology, as this phrase has multiple other uses in the realm of graphics (see vertex swizzling, i.e. ``vertex.xyz = vertex.zxy``).
 In this context, swizzling means that texture memory is physically stored differently than would appear logical to the human eye.
 This is done for the purposes of spatial locality- if you re-arrange the data, you're able increase your cache hit rate and therefore make fewer (and costlier) trips to main memory.

 ![View of a normal texture versus its swizzled representation, showing how the image is garbled to the human eye](Normal_Versus_Swizzled.png)